-If your treatment team diagnoses you with rectal cancer, the next critical step is figuring out the stage of the cancer, or how advanced it is.
-Staging helps us design a plan that treats your rectal cancer in the most effective way possible.
-To determine the stage of your cancer, your team will order diagnostic tests to assess:
+If your care team diagnoses you with rectal cancer, the next step is finding out the stage of the cancer, or how advanced it is.
+Staging helps us design a plan that treats you in the most effective way possible.
+So your care team can determine the stage of the cancer, you will have diagnostic tests to find out:

-- how deeply the cancer involves the wall of your rectum
+- how deeply the cancer has grown in the wall of the rectum

-- whether the cancer has metastasized (spread) to other parts of your body
+- whether the cancer has spread to other parts of the body

-Stage 0 — This very early cancer is found only in the innermost lining of the rectum wall.
+Stage 0 rectal cancer is found only in the innermost lining of the rectum wall, called the mucosa.

-Stage I — The tumor has spread beyond the inner lining but remains within the rectum wall and has not spread to the lymph nodes (small organs that are part of the immune system).
+Stage I rectal cancer means that the tumor has spread beyond the inner lining but remains within the rectum wall and has not spread to the lymph nodes.
+Lymph nodes are small organs that are part of the immune system and act like filters.

-Stage II — The cancer extends through the thick outer muscle layer of the rectum but has not spread to the lymph nodes.
+Stage II rectal cancer extends through the thick outer muscle layer of the rectum but has not spread to the lymph nodes.

-Stage III — The cancer has spread outside the rectum to one or more lymph nodes.
+Stage III rectal cancer has spread outside the rectum to one or more lymph nodes.

-Stage IV — The cancer has spread to other parts of the body, such as the liver or lungs.
-The cancer may or may not be present in the lymph nodes.
+Stage IV rectal cancer has spread to other parts of the body, such as the liver or lungs.
+The cancer may be in the lymph nodes.